When I read about a free webinar on small business cyber safety, I wanted to learn more about it.

 - HPHosts blacklist listings

-The Unshorten.It service is developed and maintained by Cameron Gray, who also created a Firefox extension and Chrome extension you can use in the browser.
+The Unshorten.It service is developed and maintained by Cameron Gray, who also created a Chrome extension for folks who use Chrome.

 Shortened URLs can easily mask a malicious site and lead to problems.
 You always want to know where a shortened link is leading you to.